4site-interactive-studios/engrid-docs/src/pages/docs/cheat-sheet.md

 ---

 ### Dynamic Content Based on Amount (added as classes on content)

+{% callout title="You should know!" %}
+These classes can also be used on thank you pages
+{% /callout %}

 Utility classes to hide/show a component based on giving amount.